patrickbucher/learning-rust/diary.md

 the first step for my little monitoring tool called peasant, which I'd like to develop this year.

+I only managed to work through exercise 53 late in the evening.

 # Day 81 (2024-06-13)

 I worked through exercise 51, for which I used quite a couple of libraries: